Last updated on .

 Introduction to Tunja

 Tunja is an important university city.
 Most people just pass through, but it’s worth a day of exploration.
 You’ll find some impressive colonial mansions and churches as well as a beautiful plaza.
+Some of the churches are active while others have been turned into museums.
 The city is also centrally located in Boyacá, making it a decent base to visit nearby cities and towns.

 History of Tunja